News Lindal Kit Homes

 Keates acknowledges Lindal’s position as one of the largest and most successful kit home companies in business today:

 “Lindal Cedar Homes, based in Washington state, has sold about 50,000 kit homes since 1945.
 The models start at about $100,000 and range in size from 700 square feet to 25,000 square feet.
-What has changed, says vice president of marketing Signe Benson, is that the younger clients now want modern instead of traditional designs.
-And most of her company’s customers hire contractors to build the homes.
-Bob Andreasen worked with Jan and Greg Buhler of Atlantic Custom Homes to build a 7,000-square-foot Lindal kit home as a vacation house for his daughters and grandchildren in Sheffield, Mass.
+What has changed is that the younger clients now want modern instead of traditional designs.
+And most customers hire contractors to build their kit homes rather than doing it themselves.
+Bob Andreasen worked with Atlantic Custom Homes to build a 7,000-square-foot Lindal kit home as a vacation house for his daughters and grandchildren in Sheffield, Mass.
 He says the quality of the materials was better than he could source himself and the cost, at $220 a square foot for the finished product, was lower than a new custom home.
 The house took about seven months to build.”

 Links and Resources: